How can I get the most out of my training?

 What should I do if I feel that I’m not progressing as well as the other novices?

-Novices progress at different rates.
+It is really important to debrief with your fellow novices.
+You will find that you all have the same worries and you can support each other through what can be a potentially difficult period.
+However, it is inevitable that you will compare yourselves to one another.
 You can voice your concerns or worries at the regular meetings you should be having with your Educational Supervisor.
-The College recognizes that it takes trainees between 3-6 months to complete the IAC and Basis of Anaesthetic Practice Training units.
+The College recognises that it takes trainees between 3-6 months to complete the IAC and that people progress at different rates.

 Why do I feel so tired and sleepy all the time?